daniellefren/assembler/README.md

 ```sh
 ./assembler test
 ```
-if you get the messege `All Tests Passed!` well, you can guess what that means
+if you get the message `All Tests Passed!` well, you can guess what that means

-# Royi David and Danielle Frenklakh ©
+## Royi David and Danielle Frenklakh ©